BootstrapCMS/Credentials/README.md

 This option (`'revision'`) defines the revision model to be used.
 The default value for this setting is `'GrahamCampbell\Credentials\Models\Revision'`.

+##### Home

+This option (`'home'`) defines the location of the homepage.
+The default value for this setting is `'/'`.

+##### Layout

+This option (`'layout'`) defines the layout to extend when building views.
+The default value for this setting is `'layouts.default'`.

+##### Email Layout

+This option (`'layout'`) defines the layout to extend when building email views.
+The default value for this setting is `'layouts.email'`.

 ##### Additional Configuration

+You will need to add a `'name'` key to your app config to set the application name.

-You may want to check out the config for both `cartalyst/sentry` and `graham-campbell/core` too.
+You may want to check out the config for `cartalyst/sentry` too.
 For Laravel Credentials to function correctly, you must set the models to the following, or to a class which extends the following:

 * `'GrahamCampbell\Credentials\Models\Group'`
 * `'GrahamCampbell\Credentials\Models\User'`